Create or Update the Business Central Client Secret (Azure + Paystand Dashboard)

 Before you begin

-• An existing Paystand app registration named Paystand (created during initial Business Central setup)
+• An existing Paystand app registration (usually named Paystand), created during Business Central setup

-• The Application (client) ID from the same Azure app registration (for the Client ID field in Paystand)
+• The Azure Application (client) ID from that app registration Overview page

-If you are setting up Business Central for the first time, complete the full installation guide before this article.
-This article focuses only on Certificates & secrets and updating the secret in Paystand.
+If you are connecting Business Central for the first time, complete the Business Central Implementation Guide first.
+This article covers only secret creation/rotation and updating Client Value in Paystand.

 __________________________________________________